NCAR/WRF_DOCKER/README.md

 For regression testing, the above two `docker exec` commands should each have a exit status of 0.
 Additionally, in the [README_regtest.md](README_regtest.md) file, there is explicit information for each test that may be conducted for the regression suite.

-Hutch added this line for no reason
+Hutch added this line for real this time